 "I'm sure you'll tell me."

-"You are not making this any fun."
-Jim sits in the chair, manages to lean it back on two legs despite the fact that it is supposed to be sturdy and un-tippable.
+"You aren't making this any fun."
+Jim sits in the chair and manages to lean it back on two legs despite the fact that it's supposed to be sturdy and un-tippable.
 "You're going on a date."

 "Yep."
 He lets the chair fall with a thud.
 "With a very, very beautiful woman who for some unknown reason thinks the world of you."